-Just a few seconds after I walk into the room, the butterfly attaches itself to my shoulder, where it remains for a good 10 minutes as I continue my stroll.
 Maybe it’s just drawn to the bright blue color of my hoodie, or to the heavy fabric, but I like to think it’s giving me a personal welcome to the Milwaukee Public Museum.

 The hitchhiking butterfly ensures that I will have a good experience at the museum.
 How can you have a bad time when you receive such intimate approval from the animal kingdom?

 The Public Museum is all about nature and history, so the indoor Butterfly Garden is a great way to get up close and personal with hundreds of winged creatures.
-The room contains a number of trees and plants, and you can observe the butterflies as you walk past the vegetation.

-Before you leave the room, you’ll have to examine your body from head to toe in a mirror to make sure none of these friendly critters are trying to leave with you.
-As much as you might want to take one, they have to stay in their temperature-controlled environment!
+Before leaving the room, examine your body from head to toe in a mirror to make sure none of these friendly critters are trying to leave with you.

 More Exhibits in the Museum